 Courtesy of Papagena Press.
 Copyright1975 all rights reserved

 After eight years of marriage, Katherine divorced her first husband.
-She stayed in New York City to raise her son.
-Her career continued to grow.
-Katherine had her first publication of a composition, Three Carols for choir and flute, published by Carl Fischer.
+She stayed in New York City to raise her son and build her career.
+Katherine had her first publication of a composition, Three Carols for choir and flute, published by Carl Fischer Music Company.

 Katherine was very involved with women's arts organizations and has worked to bring the works of women composers to the public's notice.
 In 1977, she began work with the Women's Inter-Art Center in New York.
 Here she organized Festivals I, II, and III of Women's Music, which presented music by fifty-five historical and contemporary women composers.

 Previously frustrated, Katherine realized praises for her efforts beginning in 1978, receiving the Friedham Contest's Outstanding New American Chamber Work award.
-This success was repeated in 1979, receiving the same award in addition to being awarded a National Endowment for the Arts Composer's Fellowship.
+Her successes grew in 1979, receiving the same award and being awarded a National Endowment for the Arts Composer's Fellowship.